buildout/buildout/zc.recipe.testrunner/src/zc/recipe/testrunner/README.txt

 The test-runner recipe, zc.recipe.testrunner, creates a test runner for a project.

-The test-runner recipe has 3 options:
+The test-runner recipe has several options:

 eggs
     The eggs option specified a list of eggs to test given as one ore